kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-014.md

 And he stepped out onto the street.

 I could see the blood.
-I could see the

-Blood everywhere.
+I could see the blood everywhere.
 Everywhere.

 I could taste it on his lips.

 I ran.
 I ran as fast as I could,

-Tearing, I heard her call out
+Tearing, I heard her call out.

 Owwwwww!
-He grabbed hold of her wrist and pulled her backwards
+He grabbed hold of her wrist and pulled her backwards.

 And he dropped to the ground.